matiasvallejosdev/notes-docs/library-docs/english/the-complete-guide-of-ielts.md

 ### Study tips

-1. Recording yourself, wite out your answer to see the type of mistakes you are making.
+1. Recording yourself, write out your answer to see the type of mistakes you are making.
 2. Read and write if you are unsure which individual sounds you are saying incorrectly.
 3. A good way to practice intonation and fluency is by copying the rhythm of native speakers.
 4. Record yourself being interviewed, on video if possible, and try to assess your own performance.